confluentmedical/nitinol-design-concepts/docs/115/index.md

 ## Credits

-This model was developed by Karthik Senthilnathan, [@karthikSenthi](https://github.com/karthikSenthi), of Confluent Medical Technologies.
+This model was developed by Karthikeyan Senthilnathan, [@karthikSenthi](https://github.com/karthikSenthi), of Confluent Medical Technologies.